Art Walks CLT

 Artist Info: www.benlongfineart.com

 Story: North Carolina native Ben Long was commissioned by then NationsBank to create this work for the bank’s corporate headquarters.
 It is Long’s first non-religious artwork.
 Long works in the fresco painting method, which was known to the ancient Romans and prevalent during the Renaissance.
 Fresco painting involves painting into wet plaster directly onto the wall and is ideal for creating murals.
-It took Long and his assistant four months to complete these frescos.
+It took Long and his assistants four months to complete these frescos.

 Key Formal Elements: